fighterdesigner/impotsgouvfrapi/README.md

 # impotsgouvfrapi
 ## Usage
-clone the project to your machine or server and then:
+clone the project to your machine and then:

 ```bash
 npm i